Thomas Cardozo: Career in education

-In January 1871, Thomas Cardozo and his family moved to Vicksburg, Mississippi where he and his wife immediately began teaching.
+In January 1871, Thomas Cardozo and his family moved to Vicksburg, Mississippi, where he and his wife immediately began teaching.
 Several years later he served as State Superintendent of Education from 1874 to 1876.
 Cardozo proposed uniform textbooks for Mississippi schools during his tenure.

 Career in politics

 In New York, Cardozo had written in 1868 and 1869 in the National Anti-Slavery Standard about the place for blacks in the evolving political situation of reconstruction.
-As a republican, Cardozo ran for Sheriff of Pasquotank County, North Carolina and lost on August 4, 1870.
-Five months later he moved to Vicksburg, Mississippi in January 1871.
+As a republican, Cardozo ran for Sheriff of Pasquotank County, North Carolina, and lost on August 4, 1870.
+Five months later he moved to Vicksburg, Mississippi, in January 1871.

-Because of the demographics of Mississippi, public office for Cardozo was a good possibility after satisfying the six-month residency requirement in July 1871.
+Since the large majority of voters in Mississippi were black with too few educated enough to provide political leadership, public office for Cardozo was a good possibility after satisfying the six-month residency requirement in July 1871.
 He joined the Republican Party, was elected circuit court clerk of Warren County and took office on January 1, 1872.
 He wrote accounts of his experiences in Mississippi, including descriptions of his fellow Republican politicians, for the New National Era under the pseudonym "Civis".
 He was a delegate to the 1873 National Civil Rights Convention in Washington, D.C.

 In November 1873, Cardozo was elected State Superintendent of Education in Mississippi, along with the election of Governor Adelbert Ames, Lieutenant Governor Alexander K. Davis and Secretary of State James Hill.
 Although he was the first African-American to hold the post, Cardozo did not challenge the de facto racial segregation that existed in Mississippi schools.